-In order to bring the life experience of "safety, quality and hygiene" to the customers, the smart home appliance will become a trend in the future.
+In order to bring the life experience of "energy saving ,purification, and good life" to the customers, the smart home appliance will become a trend in the future.
 In response to the air and water pollution, the health-related home appliance will be more popular in the market.
 The health, environmental protection and energy-saving household appliances are expected to contribution to the earth.